 running the machine at 130 Hz, as in the example above, then it's entirely

-possible with a Pulse-Matic, (not that I could line that fast and I
+possible with a Pulse machine. (not that I could line that fast and I

-doubt the ink could keep up with the needle! ) because each footprint of colour
+doubt the ink could keep up with the needle! ) because each footprint

-worker and I line faster then most artists I know with my Pulse-Matic
+be a fast worker and I line faster then most artists I know with my Pulse

-running at 100Hz.
+machine running at 100Hz.
 I can even make beautiful, sharp and clean,

 bar straight out of the pack, I can solid fill an area of black